Seanm07/Sean-s-Traffic/README.md

-Setup Guide
+# Sean's Traffic System Setup Guide

-#1: Drag Sean-s-Traffic/Prefabs/Traffic Manager.prefab into your scene
+1. Drag Sean-s-Traffic/Prefabs/Traffic Manager.prefab into your scene
-#2: Select the Traffic Manager
+2. Select the Traffic Manager
-#3: Click "Auto Populate Sounds & Particles"
+3. Click "Auto Populate Sounds & Particles"
-#4: Click "Auto Populate Car Templates"
+4. Click "Auto Populate Car Templates"
-#5: Unless you already have layers click "Auto Create Layers & Set Masks"
+5. Unless you already have layers click "Auto Create Layers & Set Masks"
-#6: Assign an Audio Source for Hit Source or just use the provided prefab in Sean-s-Traffic/Prefabs/Traffic Manager.prefab
+6. Assign an Audio Source for Hit Source or just use the provided prefab in Sean-s-Traffic/Prefabs/Traffic Manager.prefab

-Here's an example script for controlling the traffic system: https://pastebin.com/GBtPBPq5
+Here's an example script for controlling the traffic system: <https://pastebin.com/GBtPBPq5>

-Everything below was written for v1 of the traffic system and may be outdated in some places:
+###Everything below was written for v1 of the traffic system and may be outdated in some places:

 - Simple scene setup using existing traffic layouts:
 - Drag "Traffic Manager" into your scene from the Prefabs folder